Molecular Genetic Pathology Fellowship Program

 - Assist with laboratory administrative projects as assigned.

-- With the rotating resident, participate in presentation of data at weekly Division Professional Staff Conference, handle periodic scheduled presentation by the Division at the Thursday noon Clinical Genetics Conference
+- With the rotating resident, participate in presentation of data at weekly Divisional conferences including the MGP Trainee Education Conference.

-- Present as requested at other intra-Divisional or outside conferences (e.g. weekly hematopathology conference, Diagnostic Pathology Conference)
+- Present as requested at other intra-Divisional or outside conferences (e.g. weekly hematopathology conference, Diagnostic Pathology Conference, Clinical Genetics Case Conference)

-- Participate in regular and special Division administrative meetings to gain familiarity with laboratory administrative issues.
+- Participate in Divisional administrative meetings to gain familiarity with laboratory administrative issues.

-- In the initial year of training, participate in developmental and/or applied clinical research projects of interest to the Division (e.g. development or improvement of assays, application of existing or new assays to defined patient populations, and other studies in molecular genetic pathology).
+- The MGP Fellow will participate in developmental and/or applied clinical research projects of interest to the Division (e.g. development or improvement of assays, application of existing or new assays to defined patient populations, and other studies in Molecular Genetic Pathology ).

 - Write up results of developmental/clinical research activities for publication as appropriate including abstracts for scientific/medical meetings.